Miner ENRC wages battle over leaks as London departure nears

-LONDON, Sept 17 Kazakh miner ENRC is pressing ahead with its battle against a former board member whom it accuses of orchestrating damaging leaks, handing a London court what it says are transcripts of conversations detailing sensitive information.
+LONDON Kazakh miner ENRC ENRC.L is pressing ahead with its battle against a former board member whom it accuses of orchestrating damaging leaks, handing a London court what it says are transcripts of conversations detailing sensitive information.

 ENRC is set to delist from the London stock market in the coming weeks, once a takeover by its founders and the Kazakh government completes.
 That will end a London adventure soured by boardroom battles and corruption claims that have triggered debate over London's rules on listings and corporate governance.